 South Cornwall · TR11

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Mylor Bridge, that work is shaped by the place itself — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward traditional creekside cottages and Victorian villas.
+In Mylor Bridge, that work is shaped by the place itself — Mylor Bridge is an AONB creek-side village between Falmouth and Penryn, with Mylor Yacht Harbour nearby and a strong period property market, with a building stock that leans toward traditional creekside cottages and modern high-end coastal homes.

 • Conservation Area